meta-analysis-es/maive/README.md

 - Instrumentation of standard errors (yes or no).
 - Accounting for study-level correlation (none, fixed effects, cluster-robust methods, or fixed effects and cluster-robust methods).
+- Use CR0 (Huber–White), CR1 (Standard empirical correction)=1, or CR2 (Bias-reduced estimator) for the estimation of the standard errors

 ## Output